-The 18-week Mid-Michigan Police Academy, offered in the fall and spring each year, provides students with more than 650 hours of training, far surpassing the state mandated 594 hours.
+The 16-week Mid-Michigan Police Academy, offered in the fall and spring each year, provides students with more than 700 hours of training, far surpassing the state mandated 594 hours.

 Candidates applying to the Academy must have an associate degree or 37 semester credits, which include CORE requirements.
 Candidates meeting the second criterion must be eligible for an associate degree after completing the Academy.
-In addition, candidates applying to the Mid-Michigan Police Academy should be 21 years of age or older.
+In addition, candidates applying to the Mid-Michigan Police Academy must be 21 years of age at the time of graduation from the academy.

-The deadline to submit applications is December 1, 2014.
+The deadline to submit applications is December 4, 2015 for the 97th academy starting on January 11, 2016

 Other qualifications include a minimum 2.0 grade point average, a good driving record, no felony convictions, vision correctable to 20/20 with no congenital color deficiency, and normal hearing required.